JoAmps/JoAmps/README.md

 📚 Interested in all things Artificial Intelligence and Machine learning and how we can use it to make the world a better place

-🕐 Have been freelancing with companies and clients from around the world
+🕐 Have been freelancing with companies and clients from around the world, and now working with a fully distributed global team

 🔝 Always upskilling as this field is ever-changing and love taking on new projects to enable develop more skillset